Soccer-Arsenal's Aubameyang contracted malaria on international duty | Sports-Games

 Soccer-Arsenal's Aubameyang contracted malaria on international duty

+Arsenal manager Mikel Arteta said Aubameyang was back home from the hospital but did not provide a timescale on the striker's return to the team.
+"He's at home, he's completely fine at the moment," Arteta said after the game in Prague.
+"He had two days in hospital to get the right treatment but he's feeling good now.

-Arsenal, who are ninth in the Premier League standings, host Fulham on Sunday.
+"I think he'll need a few days to recover.
+He feels really good and really wants to get back, but I don't know.
+It shouldn't take too long."
+Arsenal, who are ninth in the Premier League, host Fulham on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)